LIST: Key and noteworthy bills in the 2024 Kentucky legislature

 Reach Rebecca Grapevine at rgrapevine@courier-journal.com.
 Lucas Aulbach at laulbach@courier-journal.com.
 Reach Rachel Smith at rksmith@courier-journal.com.

-This article originally appeared on Louisville Courier Journal: Kentucky legislature: General Assembly bills to watch in 2024
+This article originally appeared on Cincinnati Enquirer: Kentucky legislature: General Assembly bills to watch in 2024